Changing and improving communities by serving and healing First Responders

 RSS gives the highest quality of care.

-In 2017, the practice I co-owned was purchased by a large, national behavioral health provider and I sold them everything except the first responder “part” of the business.
-The proceeds from the sale allowed me to follow-through on my idea of a group practice that focused on providing clinical and educational services exclusively to first responders and first responder spouses.
-In February of 2018, I launched Responder Support Services (RSS).
-That launch included opening the very first outpatient behavioral health clinic exclusively serving first responders and offering embedded clinical programs to other agencies.
+• In 2017, the practice Rick co-owned was purchased by a large, national behavioral health provider and he sold them everything except the first responder “part” of the business.
+The proceeds from the sale allowed him to follow-through on his idea of a group practice that focused on providing clinical and educational services exclusively to first responders and first responder spouses.
+In February of 2018, Rick launched Responder Support Services (RSS).

 These factors combine with many others not mentioned, to drive part of the RSS mission: to provide clinical services to first responders that are the highest quality services they can find in their communities.
 First responders deserve the best care possible.

-The perception of the cost of our services is a challenge we continuously have to overcome in order to help responders.
-Often City/County officials look too generally at the cost of implementing our program and say, “It’s not in the budget.”
 One year of our services is often less than the cost of hiring/employing a rookie for the first year.
 If our services prevent just one responder from leaving an agency, that saves the agency & municipality money.
-My challenge is to get those that control the money to look closely at the dollars and look from an investment perspective.
-More often than not, agencies expand our program after the first year because the payback is obvious.
+Our challenge is to get those that control the money to look closely at the dollars and look from an investment perspective.
+More often than not, agencies expand the RSS program after the first year because the payback is obvious.

-Another challenge we encounter somewhat regularly is some of the ‘old school’ responders that feel first responders shouldn’t ever need behavioral health services, especially embedded inside their own agency.
+Another challenge we encounter, somewhat regularly, is some of the ‘old school’ responders that feel first responders shouldn’t ever need behavioral health services, especially embedded inside their own agency.
 But in time, these ‘old schoolers’ eventually see the benefit and even take advantage of the services.